jiachenchen322/jiachen.chen.github.com/index.md

 This is Jiachen Chen.
 Welcome to my homepage!

 I am a research assistant at [Center for Methods in Implementation and Prevention Science (CMIPS)](https://publichealth.yale.edu/cmips/) supervised by Dr. [Donna Spiegelman](https://publichealth.yale.edu/cmips/profile/donna_spiegelman/).
 My research interests mainly concentrate in the design and analysis of clinical trials, longitudinal studies, survival analysis and causal inference.
 I am also interested in machine learning and Bayesian modeling for high dimensional data.
-I will enroll in the University of Texas Health Science Center at Houston School of Public Health for Biostatistics PhD program in Fall 2020.

 I obtained a MS degree in Biostatistics from Yale School of Public Health in May 2020.
 For my undergraduate studies, I obtained a BS degree in Mathematics and Applied Mathematics from School of Mathematics at Tianjin University and a dual BS degree in Finance from Nankai University in July 2018.